okteto/samples/movies/README.md

 You may have noticed that the app is missing information and there are errors in your browser's console.
 The frontend depends on an API and a database to retrieve the movies data.

 The API uses a MongoDB database.
-In a **new terminal** run the following command to deploy an Okteto MongoDB database into your Okteto Space:
+You can simply deploy a MongoDB database into your Okteto Space by running the following command in a **new terminal** :

 ```console
 $ okteto database mongo
 ```

-Now we need the API where the frontend can connect to.
-From the API source directory run again the Okteto CLI to create a new environment:
+Now we need the API service for the frontend to connect to.
+Open a new terminal, go to the API's source directory, and run the Okteto CLI again to create a second environment:

 ```console
 $ cd cloud-samples/movies/api